← Back to Thought Leadership

 One of the most common and potentially harmful DMARC mistakes is defining an overly strict policy before you ensure your own email is consistently passing DMARC authentication.
 This can really hurt your deliverability.

-Only once there is good confidence of consistent passing of DMARC authentication for all the intended sender's emails does it make sense to ratchet up the strictness of the policy to quarantine or reject.
+Only once there is good confidence of consistent passing of DMARC authentication for all of the intended sender's emails does it make sense to ratchet up the strictness of the policy to quarantine or reject.

 Not Receiving or Reviewing DMARC Reports

 Part of the purpose of DMARC is to help monitor and deal with malicious actors and spoofers.
-This is why it's important to receive and regularly monitor the DMARC reports to identify potential IP addresses that may be suspicious!
+This is why it's important to receive and regularly monitor the DMARC reports to identify potential IP addresses that may be suspicious.

 This way you can make decisions on if and when to change your DMARC policy to best protect your brand and customers from bad email actors.